GeorgesAlkhouri/down-alert/README.md

 # Down Alert
-Small Python application.
+Small Docker application.
 Pings a service URL and sends a TLS encrypted mail if the service does not respond.

 ## Usage